polpo/hand386fix/README.md

 ## Caveats! ##

-The auto-adjust that the screen undergoes is not perfect.
+The auto-adjust that the screen undergoes may not be perfect.
 On my Hand386, the bottom is cut off by a few rows of pixels.
 Currently there is no way to re-trigger an auto-adjust on the Hand386.
-Future versions of this utility will fill the screen with color in an attempt to get better auto-adjustment.
+This utility fills the screen with a blue background in an attempt to get better auto-adjustment.

 ## Before and after ##